-In the center of the city, in Octaviano square, we find the imposing, majestic and powerful monastic complex.
+In the center of the city, in the Plaza de Octaviano, we find the imposing, majestic and powerful monastic complex.
 This Monastery was built in honor of the martyr Cugat, and became the most powerful in the County of Barcelona.
-Enjoy a walk through the history, architecture and art that the Sant Cugat Monastery houses.
+Enjoy a walk through the history, architecture and art that houses the Monastery of Sant Cugat.

 Founded in the 9th century, the Monastery is one of the most important exponents of medieval art in Catalonia.
-It was totally fortified in the Middle Ages, even today a large part of the fourteenth-century wall remains intact.
+It was fully fortified in the Middle Ages, and today a large part of the 14th-century wall remains intact.

 In the 11th century it became a very important center of power and culture.
-The monks dedicated themselves to worship and prayer under the Benedictine rule, while also administering extensive estates, and their abbots were highly influential men.
+The monks dedicated themselves to worship and prayer under the Benedictine rule, while also managing extensive estates, and their abbots were very influential men.

-The monastic power and splendor are still breathed throughout the ensemble today.
+The monastic power and splendor still permeate the entire complex today.

-Formed by three naves with the corresponding apses, it was built between the 12th and 14th centuries.
+Made up of three naves with corresponding apses, it was built between the 12th and 14th centuries.
 Started within the guidelines of the Romanesque style and finished with the new forms of Gothic art.
-It is one of the best places in Catalonia to observe this transition of styles.
+It is one of the best places in Catalonia to be able to observe this transition of styles.

-Inside the church you can admire various works of art, such as tombs, altarpieces, altars, and silverware.
+Inside the church you can admire various works of art, such as tombs, altarpieces, altars and goldsmith objects.

-The large central rose window on the 1337 facade stands out, which is of the same typology as that of the southern transept of Notre Dame de Paris.
+The large central rose window of the 1337 façade stands out, which is of the same type as that of the south transept of Notre Dame de Paris.

-It is worth a quiet visit and admire the best European cloister of Romanesque sculpture, with 114 unique capitals.
+It is worth making a quiet visit and admiring the best European cloister of Romanesque sculpture, with 114 unique capitals.
 It is considered the masterpiece of the sculptor Arnau Cadell.

-The cloister is also a symbolic space, as well as functional, since around it the different rooms were arranged and the community life of the monks was favored.
+The cloister is also a symbolic space, as well as a functional one, since the different rooms were arranged around it and the community life of the monks was favored.

-A jewel of the Catalan Romanesque and one of the best cloisters for its artistic quality
+A jewel of Catalan Romanesque and one of the best cloisters for its artistic quality.